Posterior Cervical Fusion

 Recovery from a Posterior Cervical Fusion

 Typically, after the posterior cervical fusion surgery is complete, a hospital stay of 1 to 3 days is required.
-Full recovery, however, may take between 4 and 5 weeks and during this time the patient's activities are restricted.
+Full recovery, however, may take up to 12 weeks and during this time the patient’s activities are restricted.
 A program of physical therapy is normally recommended to promote a more successful recovery and to achieve maximum postsurgical mobility.